apache/shenyu-website/content/en/news/shenyu-2.4.0/index.md

 In order to improve the `performance` of the gateway, the `Apache ShenYu` gateway will cache all flow control rules in the `JVM` memory.

-In the `cluster deployment/distributed` scenario, `Apache ShenYu` independently developed a set of `Remote synchronization of Admin console data to the JVM memory of each Apache ShenYu gateway node`.
+In the `cluster deployment/distributed` scenario, `Apache ShenYu` independently developed a set of Remote synchronization of Admin console data to the JVM memory of each Apache ShenYu gateway node.

 Each scheme adopts the design idea of SPI, so that users can choose flexibly.
 Currently supported schemes are `HttpLongPull`, `Websocket`, `Zookeeper`, `Nacos`, `Consul`, `ETCD`.